nrw-digital/week-notes/en/updates/_posts/2025-08-22-week-notes.md

 ref: 2025-08-22-week-notes
 hidetitle: True
 author: Sam and Sophie
-description: Another week of projects, problems and publishing here in the Digital Team!
+description: Another week of projects, problems to solve and publishing here in the Digital Team!
 ---

 Another week of projects, problems and publishing here in the Digital Team!